engity-com/bifroest/docs/reference/auditlog.md

 <<property("directory", "File Path", "data-type.md#file-path", default="<os specific>", heading=4, id_prefix="journal-")>>
 Where the local audit journal and remote-delivery spool are stored.
 Bifröst manages this directory and its segment rotation; external log rotation tools must not modify it.

+Bifröst allows only one running process to own a journal and flushes every accepted record to durable storage.
+On startup, an incomplete trailing write is discarded safely; complete structural corruption prevents startup instead of being ignored.

+Bifröst holds an exclusive lock for the lifetime of the journal, so only one process can write a configured producer journal at a time.
+Each accepted record is flushed to stable storage before recording succeeds.
+On startup, an incomplete trailing write is discarded safely; complete malformed records cause startup to fail.

 The default value is different, depending on the platform Bifröst runs on:

 * Linux: `/var/lib/engity/bifroest/auditlog`